ckan/ckanext-archiver/README.rst

 To update template file with new translation added in the code or templates run `python setup.py extract_messages` in the root plugin directory.
-Then run `./ckanext/archiver/i18n/unique_pot.sh-v` to strip other plugin's translations.
+Then run `./ckanext/archiver/i18n/unique_pot.sh -v` to strip other plugin's translations.

 To update translation files for locale "pl" with new template run `python setup.py update_catalog -l pl`.